CodecoolGlobal/threads-workshop-java-Wirek90/README.md

 What happens if the queue has limited capacity?

+## Make a sandwich

+Implement making sandwich (`game.makeSandwich(order)`).
+Remember that you can make several sandwiches at a time, so you'll probably need multiple threads.

 ## Clean up

 Exit the program (using `System.exit()`) after processing 15 orders.